Madog ap Llywelyn: In popular culture

 The plot of The Bastard Executioner partially involves the fallout from the real-life Welsh revolt of 1294–95 against English rule, led by Madog ap Llywelyn.

 The historical romance The Welsh Lord's Convenient Bride is set against the background of Madog's Rising in 1294-95, and involves the marriage of Rhun, a Welsh Marcher lord, to Eleanor, daughter of an English knight.
 Madog ap Llywelyn and Cynan ap Maredudd feature as characters.
 Rhun fights at the battle of Maes Moydog.

-The revolt features in the 2010 historical novel Insurrection by Robyn Young.
+The revolt features in the 2010 historical novel Insurrection by Robyn Young and in the 2013 young adult novel The Wicked and the Just by J. Anderson Coats.